Exlll/ConfigLib/README.md

 ## Import

-**INFO:** I'm currently looking for an easier way for you to import this library that does not require authentication with GitHub.
-Please check this [issue](https://github.com/Exlll/ConfigLib/issues/12) if you have authentication problems.

-To use this library, import it into your project with either Maven or Gradle as shown in the two examples below.
+To use this library, import it into your project with Maven or Gradle.
+Examples of how to do that are at the end of this section within the spoilers.
+Currently, there are two repositories from which you can choose: [jitpack.io](https://jitpack.io/#Exlll/ConfigLib) and GitHub (which requires authentication, see this [issue](https://github.com/Exlll/ConfigLib/issues/12) if you have any problems).

 This library has additional dependencies (namely, a YAML parser) which are not exposed by the artifact you import.

-This repository provides plugin versions of this library which bundle all its dependencies, so you don't have to worry about them.
+The current repository provides plugin versions of this library which bundle all its dependencies, so you don't have to worry about them.
 Also, these versions make it easier for you to update this library if you have written multiple plugins that use it.

 The plugin versions can be downloaded from the [releases page](https://github.com/Exlll/ConfigLib/releases) where you can identify them by